- First Name

 Ill Composed: Sickness, Gender, and Belief in Early Modern England (New Haven: Yale University Press, 2015; paperback 2016).

-The Secret Disease: Sex, Sin, and Medicine in Early Modern London, book manuscript in progress.
+Republic of Venus: Sex, Sin, and Venereal Disease in Early Modern London, book manuscript in progress.

 “Treating the Secret Disease: Sex, Sin, and Authority in 18th-Century Venereal Cases,” Bulletin of the History of Medicine 91 (2017): 685-712.